Menu Close

 The random process of determining Asks perpetuates itself, convincing gift officers that getting the Ask right is achieved through instinct, thinking fast on their feet, and divine luck.
 Fundraisers need a consistent method for determining how much to Ask donors for major gifts – Abacus to the rescue!

-Major Donor Caclulator Deep Dive
+Donor Abacus Deep Dive

 Download Deep Dive - Obstacles, Challenges & Opportunities